lowlunk/WB-Tracks/replit.md

 - **Routing**: Wouter for lightweight client-side routing
 - **Real-time Updates**: WebSocket integration for live inventory updates
 - **Mobile-First**: Responsive design with PWA capabilities for tablets and smartphones
+- **Barcode Scanning**: QuaggaJS library with support for CODE39 and QR codes

 ### Backend Architecture
 - **Runtime**: Node.js with Express.js server framework